Summer Term Schedule

 |

-The course covers the basics of Mendelian and molecular genetics with a focus on genetic approaches to scientific questions and the molecular biology of the Central Dogma?.
+The course covers the basics of Mendelian and molecular genetics with a focus on genetic approaches to scientific questions and the molecular biology of the Central Dogma.
 Recommended for most Biology majors.
 The optional companion lab for this course is BIO 198P.
-A student cannot receive credit of both BIO 190 and BIO 198.
+A student cannot receive credit for both BIOL 190 and BIOL 198.
+For Summer term, the course will be online, asynchronous, with weekly meeting times for discussions about the course material.

 |